-If you are a beginner, you might not know how to wax a surfboard properly.
-You must have noticed that the most common thing that you heard among other surfers is all about waxing their boards.
+If you are a beginner, you may not know how to wax a surfboard properly.
+We’re here to help.

-Surf wax will keep you on your board during your surfing performance.
-When you apply surf wax on your board, it can get proper traction and stronger grip in the waters.
+But first, let’s get things straight.
+What is the purpose of surf wax?
+Well, in short, surf wax will keep you on your board while you surf.
+When you apply surf wax on your board, you get proper traction and stronger grip in the waters.
 Surf wax also serves as a protective layer that can prevent your board from falling off while you are overcoming the ocean waves.

 How to Wax a Surfboard: The Easy Way